Chapter 9.66

 9.66.070 Permit.

-(1) The city manager, or his/her designee, is authorized to permit persons to camp, occupy camp facilities, use camp paraphernalia, or store personal property in parks, streets, or any publicly owned parking lot or publicly owned area, improved or unimproved, in the city of Washougal.
+(1) The city manager, or his/her designee, is authorized to issue permits to persons to camp, occupy camp facilities, use camp paraphernalia, or store personal property in parks, streets, or any publicly owned parking lot or publicly owned area, improved or unimproved, in the city of Washougal.
+Such permit may be issued after application consistent with the provisions of this section.

-(2) Upon receipt of an application for any permit under this chapter, the city manager, or his/her designee, shall send a copy of the application to the city departments of police, parks, public works, community development, and fire.
+(2) Upon receipt of an application for any permit under this section, the city manager, or his/her designee, shall send a copy of the application to the city departments of police, parks, public works, community development, and fire.
 Each of these departments shall inspect the application and each such department shall report to the city manager, or his/her designee, within 10 working days after the filing of the application.
-Such reports shall mention any problems which the proposed activity is expected to pose for the public.
-It shall make any necessary recommendations for protecting the public peace, health, safety, life, property, and welfare in the event a permit is, or was, issued.
+Such reports shall mention any problems which the proposed activity is expected to pose for the city or the public and make any necessary recommendations for protecting the public peace, health, safety, life, property, and welfare in the event a permit is, or was, issued.

 (3) The city manager, or his/her designee, is authorized to promulgate other rules and regulations regarding the implementation and enforcement of this chapter.